 We will tell you where to find details of our procedure for handling

 complaints fairly and quickly.

-d.
-After examining the matter, we will send you our final response or
+- After examining the matter, we will send you our final response or

 explain why we need more time to respond and shall endeavour to do so within 30 days of receipt of your complaint and will tell you

 how to take your complaint further if you are still not satisfied.